xplosionmind/pise-notes.club/_notes/Introduction to Philosophy/René Descartes.md

 ## Life

-[René Descartes](https://plato.stanford.edu/entries/descartes/ "René Descartes on Stanford Encyclopedia of Philosophy") on Stanford Encyclopedia of Philosophy
+[René Descartes](https://plato.stanford.edu/entries/descartes/ "René Descartes on Stanford Encyclopedia of Philosophy") on Stanford Encyclopedia of Philosophy.

 He attended the college of La Flèche in France, where he studied a lot of Aristotle.
 Understanding the new currents of thought, he <u>graduated in law</u> at the university of Poitier, he then enrolled in the army of [Maurice of Nassau](https://www.wikiwand.com/en/Prince_of_Orange "Prince of Orange on Wikipedia").
 He spent a lot of time in Holland.
 He started the thirty years war in the protestant army, then, after one year, he moved to Germany.